Funasitien/funasitien.github.io/content/ODOE/index.md

 ---
-title: ✒️ One Day On Earth
+title: ✒️ ONE DAY ON EARTH
 ---

 > [!BUG] WORK-IN-PROGRESS